aurollan/Workshop/tooling/readme.md

 ## LSP

 LSP means Language Server Protocol.
-Not very explicit.
-It is just a standardize way to communicate between a client and a server.
+It is a standardize way to communicate between a client and a server.
-OK but then ?
 It's used by an editor (client) and a language specific lsp server to communicate information about code in real time.
-For what ?
-To provide weel known feature like: https://clangd.llvm.org/features
+It enables some nice features like: https://clangd.llvm.org/features

 And the best part is that it is not related to any IDE.